Assembly Robot Lab 4 – Handling the Intersections with Delays and Interrupts

 - 5 Lab 4 Demonstration

 This lab is designed to help you understand how timers, interrupts, and finite state machines can be used to implement a method for how the robot moves through the maze.
 In the previous labs, we have only been concerned with getting the robot to move in a straight line and correct itself if it veers off course.
-The problem with that line following is that there is no way to recognize when the rooms have changed as your path through the maze will require turning at certain locations.
-You will be using delays, interrupts, and finite state machines in order to perform line following when needed and to be able to do a different action when an intersection is found.
+An issue that we did not address is when the robot reached the end of one room and moved into the next one.
+It ignored the fact that the robot might need to turn or change course at that location.
+We will now be addressing that so that the robot will briefly stop at the center of a room.
+You will be using delays, interrupts, and finite state machines in order to perform wall following when needed and to be able to do a different action when the robot has reached the center of a room.
 By the end of this lab, we should have the basic structure that we will be building upon in the remaining labs.

 What Is New